alexocode/talks/espec.md

 - Extension of __t__est-__d__riven __d__evelopment (__TDD__)
 - Simple, __d__omain-__s__pecific __l__anguage (__DSL__)
+- Tests are derived from the acceptance criteria
 - Tests describe the behaviour of components
-- Tests are derived from the acceptance criteria

 ^
-Tests written as User Stories
+- Tests written as User Stories
-For example: Cucumber
+  + Example: Cucumber & Gherkin
+- Where does ESpec fit in here?
+  + Subcategory of BDD: spec-based testing

 ---